ESD Flooring is also known as static control flooring.

 - Most static is discharged through the hands.

-- Most people cannot detect an electrostatic discharge until it has reached a minimum of 3,500 volts.
+- People cannot detect an electrostatic discharge until it has reached a minimum of 3,500 volts.

 Anuradha Bhagwat’s TedED video below sheds light on the science of static electricity.